ct-Daniel/navigable-webview/README.md

 # navigable-webview
-Esta é uma aplicação webview cujo objetivo é mostrar uma solução de como se cria uma webview com navegação nativa, semelhante a um app nativo.
+Esta é uma aplicação webview cujo objetivo é mostrar uma solução de como se cria uma webview com navegação nativa.
-This is a webview application that objective is show how to create a navigable webview with native navigation, like a native app.
+This is a webview application that objective is show how to create a navigable webview with native navigation.

 # Install in your computer to see how this works.